 St. Peter’s Basilica

 Construction began in 1506, and the church was consecrated in 1626.
-It replaced the fourth century Old St. Peter’s Basilica, which was built by the Roman Emperor Constantine.
+It replaced the fourth-century Old St. Peter’s Basilica, which had been built by the Emperor Constantine on the same spot.
+So you’re looking at the world’s largest church, built on top of the ruins of an older church, built on top of a Roman cemetery.
+Rome does this sort of thing a lot.

 St. Peter’s Square

-Directly in front of St. Peter’s Basilica is St. Peter’s Square, a large plaza whose current design was created by Bernini in the mid 17th century.
+Right in front of St. Peter’s Basilica is St. Peter’s Square (Piazza San Pietro), which is technically a large plaza that’s not actually square.
+Its current design is down to Bernini, working in the mid-17th century.

 Vatican Gardens

-Around half of the Vatican City is taken up by the Gardens of Vatican City, which date back to medieval times when the area was largely used for orchards and vineyards.
+About half of Vatican City is taken up by the Gardens, which go back to medieval times when the area was a patchwork of orchards and vineyards.
+The landscaped gardens you can see today are mostly 16th century, although they weren’t open to the public at all until 2014.

 Vatican Grottoes

-Within the Vatican Grottoes you can see the ancient basilica, complete with chapels, funerary monuments and artworks.
-This is also where a great many popes are buried, along with some European Royalty, as they wanted to be near the final resting place of St. Peter.
+Down in the Grottoes you can see sections of the old basilica, including chapels, funerary monuments, and artworks.
+It’s also where a great many popes are buried, along with various bits of European royalty, all of whom wanted to be near the final resting place of St. Peter.

-Just note that St. Peter’s tomb is not actually in the Vatican Grottoes, it is in the Vatican Necropolis, which is below the Grottoes and accessed separately on a special tour.
-See the next section for details of that.
+Just to be clear: St. Peter’s tomb is not in the Grottoes.
+It’s in the Necropolis, which is below the Grottoes and which needs a separate booked tour.
+More on that in a moment.

-Access to the Vatican Grottoes is free, although tours which include it are available, like this one.
-The entrance to the Vatican Grottoes is inside St. Peter’s Basilica.
-It’s near the high altar at the Pier of St. Andrew.
-Note that there may be a line to visit the grottoes, and photography is not allowed in the grottoes.
+Access to the Grottoes is free and included with your visit to the Basilica.
+Tours which include a guided walk through are available, like this one.
+The entrance is inside the Basilica, near the high altar at the Pier of St. Andrew.
+There can be a queue, and photography isn’t allowed down there.

 Vatican Necropolis

-The Vatican Necropolis (literally, city of the dead) dates from the Roman Empire, and was built here because Roman law at the time decreed that the dead must be buried outside the city walls.
+The Vatican Necropolis (literally “city of the dead”) dates from the Roman Empire.
+It’s there because Roman law required the dead to be buried outside the city walls, and what is now Vatican City was outside those walls at the time.

 Vatican Necropolis and The Tomb of St. Peter (Scavi)

-A number of mausoleums were discovered as part of the extensive Necropolis which is buried beneath the Vatican, and in 1968 the Pope announced that the tomb of Saint Peter had officially been discovered directly beneath the Vatican Grottoes and St. Peter’s Basilica.
+The excavations uncovered a string of Roman mausoleums buried beneath the Vatican, and in 1968 the Pope announced that they had found what they believed to be the tomb of St. Peter, directly below the Grottoes and the Basilica.

 Necropolis of the Via Triumphalis

-The other Necropolis that you can visit in the Vatican City is the Necropolis of the Via Trimphalis, which was discovered in 2003 and only fully opened to visitors in November 2023.
+The other part of the Necropolis you can visit is the Necropolis of the Via Triumphalis, which was discovered in 2003 and fully opened to visitors in November 2023.
+This is a different section from the Scavi under the Basilica, although it’s likely part of the same ancient Necropolis complex.

-Visiting the Necropolis of the Via Triumphalis requires a separate ticket purchase and they are not always available, check the official ticket site for options.
+Visiting the Necropolis of the Via Triumphalis needs a separate ticket, and availability is patchy.
+Check the official ticket site before your visit to see what’s on offer.

-The entry to the Necropolis of the Via Triumphalis can be found in the walls of the Vatican Museum as you walk up towards the Vatican Museum entry, near Piazza Risogimento.
-The exact location is here on Google Maps.
+The entrance is in the Vatican Museum walls as you walk up towards the Museums entry, near Piazza Risorgimento, at this spot on Google Maps.

 Attend a Papal Audience

-The Papal Audience is free to attend, and is held on Wednesdays when the Pope is in residence.
-It is held either in front of St. Peter’s Basilica (during warmer times of year), or in the Paul VI audience hall (normally in the winter months and in times of bad weather).
+The Papal Audience is free, held on Wednesdays when the Pope is in residence, usually in front of St. Peter’s Basilica (in warmer months) or in the Paul VI audience hall (in winter or bad weather).

-The Papal Audience starts at 9am, however you will have to go through security, and seating is on a first come first served basis.
-There are also capacity limits, so even if you have a ticket, once the venue is full admission is closed.
+The Audience starts at 9am, but you need to go through security, and seating is first come first served.
+There are capacity limits, so even with a ticket you can be turned away if the venue is full.
+We’d suggest arriving between 7am and 7.30am.
+In the summer months, earlier is better if you want a decent view.

-Note, you can also catch a glimpse of the Pope during the Sunday Blessing, or Angelus.
-When the Pope is in Rome he appears at his Papal Palace window at noon for around 15 minutes to bless those in St. Peter’s Square.
+You can also catch a glimpse of the Pope during the Sunday Blessing (the Angelus).
+When he’s in Rome, the Pope appears at his Papal Palace window at noon for about 15 minutes to bless the crowd in St. Peter’s Square.
+No tickets required, just show up.
+It’s busy and the view is distant, but it’s an option.

 Attend Mass

-The best place to do so is at St. Peter’s Basilica, where services are held multiple times a day.
-You can see the full schedule of services on this page.
-These services do not require booking, you just need to show up at the Basilica.
+Another option is to attend mass, most conveniently at St. Peter’s Basilica where services are held multiple times a day.
+You can find the full schedule on this page.
+These don’t require booking; you just turn up at the Basilica.

-Note this page is normally updated around a month in advance, however for particularly popular masses (Easter and Christmas specifically) you will want to book as far in advance as possible.
-The dates may not be shown on the calendar, but there is normally a mass held on Palm Sunday, Easter Sunday, and on Christmas Eve.
+Bear in mind this page is usually only updated about a month in advance.
+For the very popular masses (Easter, Christmas), book as far ahead as you possibly can.
+They may not show on the calendar yet, but there’s always a mass on Palm Sunday, Easter Sunday, and Christmas Eve.

 Use the Post Office

-There is a post office open to all found on St. Peter’s Square, and there is also one near the giftshop just before you exit the Vatican Museums.
+The Vatican, being a country, has its own postal system.
+There’s one post office open to the public in St. Peter’s Square and another near the gift shop just before you exit the Museums.

-For everything you need to know about using the post office, including where to find them, buying stamps and more, see our detailed guide to the Vatican Post Office.
-You can find out more about the Vatican post office, including opening hours and tariffs, on the official website.
+For everything you’d want to know about using the Vatican post office, including hours and tariffs, see our full guide to the Vatican Post Office, or the official website.

 Highlights of the Vatican Museums

-Below are some of our favourite parts of the Vatican Museums.
-These are all accessible with a standard ticket.
-There are other areas of the Vatican that we love that require a special ticket, like the Bramante staircase, but we wanted to focus on the general access areas for the highlights.
+Below are the bits we’d prioritise on a first visit, all accessible with a standard ticket.
+There are a few areas we love that require special tickets (the original Bramante staircase, for instance), but I’ve stuck to general access here.

 Sistine Chapel